vmware/vrops-export/README.md

   - alias: hostCPUType
     prop: $parent:HostSystem.cpu|cpuModel		# Reference to a metric in a parent
 ```
+### Global directives
+* resourceType: Name of the resource type (e.g. VirtualMachine)
+* rollupType: Type of data aggregation.
+Valid values are MAX, MIN, AVG, SUM, LATEST.
+* rollupMinutes: Number of minutes in each bucket for rollup.
+E.g. ```rollupType: "AVG"``` and ```rollupMinutes: 5``` generates 5 minute averages.
+* dateFormat: Format to use when specifying and displaying dates.
+See http://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html for a description of the format.
+* align: Aligns the timestamps to a specified granularity (in seconds).
+For example, if an align value of 300 is specified, all timestamps will be aligned to the nearest 5 mintes.
+Note that only the time stamps are changed.
+Interpolation is not yet supported.
 ### Special properties in the definition file
 There are a number of special properties that are always available for use in a properties file for getting things like parent resources and resource names.